nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-workspace/executors/run-commands.md

 Type: `array`

+Commands to run in child process

 ### cwd

 Type: `string`

 Current working directory of the commands.
+If it's not specified the commands will run in the workspace root, if a relative path is specified the commands will run in that path relative to the workspace root and if it's an absolute path the commands will run in that path.

 ### envFile